chenxingqiang/secret-learn/doc/modules/multiclass.rst

 to one and only one label - one sample cannot, for example, be both a pear and an apple.

-While all jax-sklearn classifiers are capable of multiclass classification, the meta-estimators offered by :mod:`xlearn.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance
+While all secret-learn classifiers are capable of multiclass classification, the meta-estimators offered by :mod:`xlearn.multiclass` permit changing the way they handle more than two classes because this may have an effect on classifier performance